DennisSoemers/DennisSoemers.github.io/_pages/education.md

 ## Prospective Students

-If you are a student at [Maastricht University's Department of Advanced Computing Sciences](https://www.maastrichtuniversity.nl/dacs), and are potentially interested in having me serve as first supervisor for your B.Sc. or M.Sc. thesis, or an internship, **please contact me** by sending a mail to my UM email address. **I recommend to contact me early**, as I usually get approached by many more students than I can accept per semester. **Make sure to include** (preferably in a neatly organised list, not hidden inside a huge wall of text):
+If you are a student at [Maastricht University's Department of Advanced Computing Sciences](https://www.maastrichtuniversity.nl/dacs), and are potentially interested in having me serve as first supervisor for your  M.Sc. thesis, or an internship, **please contact me** by sending a mail to my UM email address. **I recommend to contact me early**, as I usually get approached by many more students than I can accept per semester.

+**Do not email me for B.Sc. thesis supervision**.
+We have a different centralised system for this.
+The below information still give an impression of what you should think about though, when considering where to rank me in your list of preferences for supervisors.

+**Make sure to include** (preferably in a neatly organised list, not hidden inside a huge wall of text):

-- Whether it is for B.Sc. thesis, M.Sc. thesis, an internship, or anything else.
+- Whether it is for M.Sc. thesis, an internship, or anything else.
 - When you expect to start your project (month + year).
 - If they are already close: any deadlines you have in relation to this request (e.g., deadline by which you need to submit a project proposal to the Board of Examiners).
 - Which programming languages you are comfortable with. **Note that, for practically any project with me, it will be necessary to have strong programming skills**.